-- (i) the Principal Valuer; - (ii) directors, senior executives or officers of the Principal Valuer; - (iii) associates of the persons in (ii); and - (iv) controlling entity, holding company, subsidiary or associated company of the Principal Valuer.

-- 6.12 In addition, the Principal Valuer shall retire in all other cases provided for in the constitutive documents. - 6.13 Upon the retirement or dismissal of the Principal Valuer, the trustee shall appoint a new Principal Valuer that meets the qualification requirements of this Chapter.
+- (i) the Principal Valuer; - (ii) directors and chief executive of the Principal Valuer; - (iii) associates of the persons in (ii); and - (iv) associates of the Principal Valuer. - 6.12 In addition, the Principal Valuer shall retire in all other cases provided for in the constitutive documents. - 6.13 Upon the retirement or dismissal of the Principal Valuer, the trustee shall appoint a new Principal Valuer that meets the qualification requirements of this Chapter.